A finite Topological Type Theorem for open manifolds with Non-negative Ricci Curvature and Almost Maximal Local Rewinding Volume: Introduction

-In this paper, in contrast to past works, we explore some finite topological type theorems for open manifolds with non-negative Ricci curvature under a new regularity assumption on metrics-almost maximal local rewinding volume, which gets rid of restrictions of sectional curvature or conjugate radius (certain geometric quantities growth conditions are also required).
-It is worth pointing out that our assumption does not guarantee triangle comparison property, hence is much more in line with the tastes of studying Ricci curvature.
-Specially, Grove-Shiohama's critical point theory does not apply to our case (Remark \ref{RemForMainThm} (2)).
-Instead we use a smooth function constructed by gluing Cheeger-Colding's almost splitting functions to approximate distance function, and then use transformation theorem for almost splitting functions to show non-degeneracy of this function.
-Note that our new approach also applies in the case of sectional curvature or conjugate radius bounded from below (Remark \ref{RemarkOnNonDeg}), though our regularity assumption does not cover these settings.
-Indeed, all these regularity assumptions on metrics mentioned above satisfy a generalized Reifenberg property introduced in \cite{HH22}.
+Thanks to the recent advancements in Cheeger-Colding theory, the limitations previously imposed by sectional curvature or conjugate radius in investigating finite topological type theorems can now be overcome.
+In this paper, we diverge from previous studies and delve into finite topological type theorems for open manifolds with non-negative Ricci curvature, under the regularity assumption on metrics: almost maximal local rewinding volume (see condition (\ref{AlmostMaximalRewindingVolume}) below).
+It should be noted that our assumption does not guarantee the triangle comparison property, but it aligns better with the focus on studying Ricci curvature.
+Notably, Grove-Shiohama's critical point theory is not applicable to our specific case (Remark \ref{RemForMainThm} (2)).
+Instead, we utilize a technique that involves the construction of a smooth function by gluing Cheeger-Colding's almost splitting functions and approximating the distance function (\cite{CC96}).
+We then employ the transformation theorem (\cite{CJN21}) for almost splitting functions to establish the non-degeneracy of this function.
+It is worth noting that the approach we adopt is applicable even in cases where the sectional curvature or conjugate radius is bounded from below, as demonstrated by the work of \cite{HH22} (Remark \ref{RemarkOnNonDeg}).
+However, it should be noted that the concept of almost maximal local rewinding volume does not encompass these scenarios.
+In fact, our proof reveals that the only additional essential regularity assumption required is the monotonicity of the numbers of almost Euclidean factors, in the Gromov-Hausdorff sense, around a fixed point during the process of blowing up.
+This property is referred to as the generalized Reifenberg property in \cite[Definition 1.4]{HH22}.

-Before stating our main theorem, we recall some definitions.
+Before stating our main theorem, we introduce some definitions.
 From now on, $(M,p)$ is always a pointed open $n$-manifold with non-negative Ricci curvature and $r_p(x)=d(x,p)$ denotes the distance function to $p$.
 Firstly we recall the following definitions,

 \begin{definition}[Local rewinding volume] The rewinding volume for an $r$-ball $B_r(x)$ is defined as, where $(\widetilde {B_r(x)},\tilde x)\to(B_r(p),x)$ is the universal cover. \end{definition}